golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/rest-api-with-express.md

 ## Creating a retrievable task

-Let's add a new endpoint to our API that will take some text from request body and create a new task on the Golem Network.
+Let's add a new endpoint to our API that will take some text from the request body and create a new task on the Golem Network.
 To do that, we will use the `createJob()` method.
-This method will give us a `Job` object that we can use to get the state of the job and it's results later.
-On the provider side we will run the `espeak` command to convert the text to speech, save it to a `.wav` file download that file to your local filesystem with the `downloadFile()` method.
+This method will give us a `Job` object that we can use to get the state of the job and its results later.
+On the provider side, we will run the `espeak` command to convert the text to speech, save it to a `.wav` file and download that file to your local file system with the `downloadFile()` method.
 We will give the file a random name to avoid collisions.

 ```js
 app.post('/tts', async (req, res) => {